jlynnedow/Language-Learning-Application/README.md

 ROML is designed to be a free tool for students to use, as many diffent language learning sites are behind paywalls.

 ROML uses text files created by the user to quiz conjugations and vocab.
-The formatting of these text files is diffenernt depending on if you're studying conjugations or vocab.
+The formatting of these text files is different depending on if you're studying conjugations or vocab.

 The text files for the vocab section should be organized as follows: